ManticoreGamesInc/platform-documentation/src/references/mobile_device_preview.md

 # Mobile Device Preview

 The **Device Preview** is a feature in the **Core Editor** that simulates how certain aspects of a game will appear on a mobile device.
-It will give creators an approximate look and feel to simulate the mobile experience for players in landscape orientation.
+It will give creators an approximate look and feel to simulate the mobile experience for players.

 ![!Device Preview](../img/MobileDevicePreview/devicepreview.png){: .center loading="lazy" }